emdb-empiar/meshmaker/README.rst

 .. code:: bash

 	user@mac ~ $ meshmaker.app/Contents/MacOS/meshmaker -h
     usage: meshmaker [options] file.map

     Generate a mesh from the MAP/MRC file using the specified options

     Options:
         -c/--clevel <float>
                 the contour level at which to build the surface [default: 0.0] -o/--output <str>
                 the prefix of the output file to be combined with the extension (see below) [default: out] -S/--stl	output in STL format
         -V/--vtk	output in VTK format
         -X/--vtp	output in VTP format [default]
-		-D/--decimate	perform progressive decimation to eliminate superfluous polygons [default: false] -t/--target-reduction <float>
+        -D/--decimate	perform progressive decimation to eliminate superfluous polygons [default: false] -s/--smooth	smooth the generated surface [default: false] -i/--smooth-iter <int>
+                number of iterations for smoothing (only applies if -s/--smooth is specified[default: 20] -t/--target-reduction <float>
-				set the target reduction in the number of polygon in interval (0, 1) [default: 0.9] -A/--ascii	save data as ASCII as opposed to BINARY [default: false] -U/--uint64	save VTP headers using UInt64 as opposed to UInt32 [default: false] -I/--int32	user Int32 for vtkIdType instead of Int64 [default: false] -h/--help	show this help
+                set the target reduction in the number of polygon in interval (0, 1) [default: 0.9] -A/--ascii	save data as ASCII as opposed to BINARY [default: false] -U/--uint64	save VTP headers using UInt64 as opposed to UInt32 [default: false] -I/--int32	use Int32 for vtkIdType instead of Int64 [default: false] -h/--help	show this help
         -v/--verbose	verbose output

     Abort trap: 6

 *Optional*: Install
 ------------------------------